ironcore-dev/ironcore/docs/api-reference/network.md

 Either parent and size or a give CIDR must be specified.
 If parent is specified, the effective range of the given size is allocated from the parent IP range.
 If parent and CIDR is defined, the given CIDR must be in the parent range and unused.
 It will be allocated if possible.
-Otherwise the status of the object will be set to &ldquo;Failed&rdquo;.</p>
+Otherwise, the status of the object will be set to &ldquo;Invalid&rdquo;.</p>
 </div>
 <table>
 <thead>